 Common materials used for Hydrogen piping systems are:

-- High-purity stainless steel with Hardness less than 80 HRB
+- High-purity stainless steel with a Hardness of less than 80 HRB

 - Composite pipes like PFA, PTFE, FRP, FEP, MFA, etc

-- 300 series austenitic stainless steels that meets the temperature limits of ASME B31.12 are used for liquid and gaseous hydrogen product piping, tubing, valves, and fittings.
+- 300 series austenitic stainless steels that meet the temperature limits of ASME B31.12 are used for liquid and gaseous hydrogen product piping, tubing, valves, and fittings.

 - Carbon steel can be used for gaseous hydrogen product piping.

 - The suitability of using carbon or low-alloy steel must be evaluated using the “Nelson charts” in American Petroleum Institute (API) RP 941 for high-temperature applications,